 There is an immediate “wolf at the door.”
-The Postal Service is expected to announce in late March 2021 its next rate increase, which as noted, is expected to be 6% to 8.5%, depending on the class of mail.
-These new rates will likely take effect around 90 days later, in late June or early July.
+The Postal Service had been expected to announce the next rate increase by April 1, and expected to be 6.5 – 8.5%, depending on the class of mail.
+At least for now, no new rates have been announced.
+Once announced, the new rates will likely take effect around 90 days later.
 This pending rate increase is in addition to the 1.5% rate increase that just took effect on January 24, 2021.

-The long-range consequence of the new rate-making authority could mean crushing increases over the next 4-5 years.
+The long-range consequences of the new rate-making authority could mean crushing increases over the next 4-5 years.

 What can we do?

 The Nonprofit Alliance is working on 3 fronts:

 We are asking Congress to persuade USPS to restrain its use of the new authority until 2022 at the earliest.
 You can help by reaching out to your elected officials.
 As noted above, letters and talking points are available for you to contact Congress.

 A LAWSUIT TESTING THE LEGALITY OF THE RULE

 The Nonprofit Alliance has joined the lawsuit (as an “intervenor”) of the Association of Nonprofit Mailers (ANM) in the DC Federal Court of Appeals.
 The suit claims the PRC assumed the authority to raise rates beyond the CPI limit set in the law, an authority not found in the PAEA.
 We have asked the court to prevent the new PRC rule from taking effect (to issue a “stay”) pending the court’s final decision as to the rule’s legality.